KillahPotatoes/KP-Liberation/README.md

 ## Needed Mods
 This mods are needed if you use the prepacked missionfiles from the release tab or Steam Workshop.
-You can play every map without any mods (only the maps themself) if you set the preset to vanilla in `kp_liberation_config`.
+You can play every map without any mods (only the maps themself) if you set the preset to custom in `kp_liberation_config`.
 * Altis
 	* To start from an LHD, you need the [ATLAS Mod: LHD Plus](http://steamcommunity.com/sharedfiles/filedetails/?id=677642222)
 * Chernarus